Human rights in European politics

 Bücher sind in der Regel innerhalb von 1-2 Werktagen abholbereit.

-Essay from the year 2001 in the subject Politics - International Politics - Topic: International Organisations, grade: 1.3 (A), University of Leeds (POLIS), language: English, abstract: Europe has got a long tradition of human rights.
+Essay from the year 2001 in the subject Politics - Topic: International Organisations, grade: 1.3 (A), University of Leeds (POLIS), language: English, abstract: Europe has got a long tradition of human rights.
 Actually, the idea of 'the inherent dignity and of the equal and inalienable rights of all members of the human family' as laid down in the Universal Declaration of Human Rights of the United Nations is said to have its historic origins in ancient Greek philosophy and Roman law.
 The first official declarations of human rights, starting with the English Bill of Rights of 1688, all stand in this tradition.
 Hence, it is not far-fetched when Europeans see themselves as defenders of human rights principles on the international scene.

 Especially the European Union's self-perception has moved in this direction.
 With the end of the Cold War, the right time seems to have come for politics that increasingly take into account, defend and even fight for such values: the war of the North Atlantic Treaty Organisation with Yugoslavia is only one example of this tendency.
 But it is a good example, because the 'humanitarian catastrophe' that was triggered by Western air-strikes also highlights the fact that the 'new Europe' is far from being an examplary place where human rights are widely respected.